sf-wdi-14/notes/lectures/week-10/_5_friday/dawn/tree.md

 ###### 3 of 5: `traverseBF()`
 We've learned that DFS is a branch-depth approach to tree traversal.
-We'll now explore a depth-branch approach known as BDF.
+We'll now explore a depth-branch approach known as BFS.

 Look at the tree below to see how it would be traversed: